aehrc/pathling/lib/python/README.md

 =======================

 This is the Python API for [Pathling](https://pathling.csiro.au).
-It currently supports encoding of JSON bundles and resources into Apache Spark dataframes.
+It currently supports encoding of [FHIR JSON bundles](https://hl7.org/fhir/R4/bundle.html) and NDJSON into Apache Spark dataframes.

 ## Installation